How to write a UX research report and present your findings

 Key findings

 And now for the main course: sharing the most critical learnings from your study.
-This section will be the most prominent part of your report, spanning a few pages - but not too many.
+This section will be the most prominent part of your report, spanning a few pages or slides—but not too many.

 To maintain engagement, you’ll want to be clear and concise.
 Provide enough information to explain your findings but be careful not to overload your audience with masses of data.